SiddhaK17/Turtle-Traffic-Dodger-Project/README.md

   - Progressive difficulty ensures that no two playthroughs feel the same.
   - Balances accessibility for beginners with challenging mechanics for advanced players.

-> 🎯 *Every aspect of the gameplay is engineered to deliver an engaging arcade-style experience while reinforcing computational thinking and real-world programming concepts.*
+> 🎯 *Every aspect of the gameplay is engineered to deliver an engaging arcade style experience while reinforcing computational thinking and real world programming concepts.*

 ---